Summer Fellowships & Grants

 Theater: This award is given in memory of Franklin J. Schaffner '42, the late Academy Award winning director of numerous movies, television programs, and plays, who graduated from F&M in 1942.
 This award, usually $4,000, enables students to study British theatre on location.
 There is no formal application process; possible candidates are considered automatically.
 Contact the Theater department for more information.

-Complete applications for Summer 2014 are due in the Office of International Programs on November 26.
+Complete applications for Summer 2015 are due in the Office of International Programs on November 26.
 Late applications will not be considered by the committee.
-To apply, complete the online Sumer Travel Award Application form, on which you will attach a completed Budget Form.
-Each applicant must also submit two letters of recommendation by the application deadline.
-Recommenders should e-mail the Davis Projects for Peace Recommendation Form to Claire Retterer with the subject "Reference for [Student's Name]."
+To apply, complete the online Summer Travel Award Application form, on which you will attach a completed Budget Form.
+Each applicant must also submit one letter of recommendation by the application deadline.
+Recommenders should e-mail the Davis Projects for Peace Recommendation Form to Dean Rachel Helwig with the subject "Reference for [Student's Name]."

 The Franklin & Marshall Committee on Campus Life will review proposals and select nominees.
 Upon nomination, students will be required to refine the project proposal for final submission to the Davis Projects for Peace selection committee.
 Winners must submit a written report to Dean Marion Coleman upon completion of the project.